MINOCYCLINE HYDROCHLORIDE- minocycline hydrochloride tablet, extended release

 Keep minocycline hydrochloride extended-release tablets and all medicines out of the reach of children.

-General information about minocycline hydrochloride extended-release tablets
+General information about the safe and effective use of minocycline hydrochloride extended-release tablets

 Medicines are sometimes prescribed for purposes other than those listed in the Patient Information leaflet.
 Do not use minocycline hydrochloride extended-release tablets for a condition for which it was not prescribed.
 Do not give minocycline hydrochloride extended-release tablets to other people, even if they have the same symptoms you have.
 It may harm them.
+You can ask your pharmacist or healthcare provider for information about minocycline hydrochloride extended-release tablets that is written for health professionals.

 Please address medical inquiries to, (MedicalAffairs@zydususa.com) Tel.: 1-877-993-8779.